The Teachers College is accredited by the Council for the Accreditation of Educator Preparation. Learn more.

 - mild behavior disorders

 You will take courses and learn from our quality faculty, who have extensive real-world experience in their respective areas of expertise including classroom teaching, public school administration, consultation, and more.
 You will also have the distinction of working towards your license at the Teacher College at Ball State University, which is consistently ranked among the best teacher preparation schools in the United States.

 The developmental levels covered by this license will be based upon the developmental levels on your existing teaching license.

-If you wish to obtain a teaching in mild interventions, you are required to get a license evaluation from Ball State’s Office of Teacher Education Services and Clinical Practice before starting the program.
+If you wish to obtain a teaching license in mild interventions, you are required to get a license evaluation from Ball State’s Office of Teacher Education Services and Clinical Practice before starting the program.
 The evaluation will provide you with a list of courses and exam requirements for an approved Indiana teaching license in mild interventions.

 This 27-credit licensure program requires completion of eight courses* in addition to a practicum and can be completed in as little as two years.